Skip to main content

 National Enterprise Architecture Methodology

-Seven integrated stages for documenting and developing EA domain components and managing their requirements, supported by principles, reference models, the metamodel, and governance.
+Seven integrated stages that run from scoping the development cycle through to managing enterprise architecture requirements, supported by the EA principles, the national reference models, the EA content metamodel, and EA governance.

 The seven stages